Trusted WordPress tutorials, when you need them most.

 Choose an insertion method

-Next, you have to open up the ‘Location’ dropdown menu and switch to the ‘Page-Specific’ tab from the column on the left.
+Next, open the ‘Location’ dropdown menu and switch to the ‘Page-Specific’ tab from the column on the left.

 After that, select the ‘Insert Before Excerpt’ option as the snippet location.